guidance-guarantee-programme/pension_guidance/content/pension_summary/take_cash.en.md

 Instead of taking your whole pot in one go, you take smaller lump sums over time until your money runs out – 25% of each lump sum you take out is tax free and the rest is taxable.

+You can only use this option is you have not already taken the maximum tax-free lump sum allowable from other pensions.
+From 6 April 2023 the maximum amount most people can take as a tax-free lump sum is £268,275 unless certain protections apply.

 ## Key facts

 * The lump sums of cash you take get taxed along with any other income you have, e.g. from work, savings or investments.